Found a bee that can’t fly? Don’t worry we’ve got you and your furry friend covered with our helpful guide on how to help a bee that can’t fly.

 What to give a bee that can’t fly

-If you find a bee that can’t fly in an urban setting devoid of any suitable resources for bees it may be struggling to find the energy to take flight again.
+If you find a bee that can’t fly in an urban setting without any suitable resources, it may be struggling to find the energy to take flight again.

 Bees’ natural habitats are slowly being replaced with domestic and commercial property development leading to a lack of resources for foraging bees.